JojoFR1/JojoFR1/README.md

 <div align="center">
 <h2>ℹ️About Me</h2>
   <p> - 👤 I'm Jojo, a 16 years old French boy that loves to be discreet and that is passionate about Computer and Programming.</p>

-  <p>- 📚 I'm currently improving my Java skill and focusing on Game Development. </p>

-  <p>- 🖥️ I know some Python (my first language) and using Java as my main language, maybe some C++ later.
-My goal is to make Android games, not really for publishing them, to learn, have fun and make it possibly my future job.</p>
+  <p>- 🖥️ I know some Python and Java, currently learning Rust.
+My goal is to make games, not really for publishing them, to learn, have fun and make it possibly my future job.</p>

   <p>- 🎨 I'm a creative guy with a pretty big imagination sometimes.
 I also love creating my own things and managing projects! </p>